ThamimHayath/ai-customer-support-assistant/README.md

 ## How It Works

-Each support category injects a tailored system prompt into the Claude API call:
+Each support category injects a tailored system prompt into the API call:

 ```javascript
 const systemPrompt = `You are a friendly, professional AI customer support agent for NexaSupport.